LMS Ivatt Class 2 2-6-0: Preservation

-Only 46428 has yet to steam in preservation.

 Models

 Several 00 gauge ready-to-run models of the locomotive have been produced.
 In 1975, Hornby Railways produced a model of the class, in British Railways lined black (mixed traffic) livery.
 A BR lined green version followed in 1978.
 They were on sale until 1982.
 In 2007 Bachmann Branchline introduced a more detailed model, available in several liveries including LMS unlined black, BR lined black and BR lined Brunswick Green, the latter livery of which was used for a model of now preserved 46521.
-Graham Farish produces several of the same liveries in N gauge.
+Graham Farish produces several of the same liveries in British N gauge.
 Comet Models produce an all-metal kit.

 In fiction

 No. 46521 appeared in the sitcom Oh, Doctor Beeching!.
 It was for this that it received the name 'Blossom'.

 Both 46443 and 46521 appeared in the 1976 Universal Pictures film The Seven-Per-Cent Solution.
 For this role both locomotives were heavily disguised to have a European flavour.

-Both "Oh, Doctor Beeching!" and "The Seven-Per-Cent Solution" were filmed on the Severn Valley Railway.